karen-firmo/Karen-Firmo/README.md

-- ❤️ I love learning new things, and if the subject is development and automated testing, I'm all in with a cup of coffee!
+- ❤️ I love learning new things, and if the subject is development and automated testing, I’m in with a cup of coffee!